 Three central implementation challenges for this Vision Plan are funding, land use, and leadership and governance.
-STAC recommends a local half-cent sales tax-(5¢ per \$10 in purchases) and a \$10 increase in , which was approved by voters in 2016.
-Local funding would also include increased vehicle registration fee as two ways to increase local funding available for transit investments.
+STAC recommends a half-cent sales tax (5¢ per \$10 in purchases) and a \$10 increase in vehicle registration fee as two ways to increase local funding available for transit investments.
 These new funds, when combined with existing local, state, and federal funding, plus debt financing, would be adequate to make the recommended transit improvements.

-Pairing transit service and investment with local government investment in transit supportive development policies and applying existing transit supportive policies consistently are two specific strategies STAC recommends be used to encourage development patterns suited to transit investments and provide opportunities for increased transit usage.
+Pairing transit service and investment with local government investment in transit-supportive development policies and applying existing transit-supportive policies consistently are two specific strategies STAC recommends be used to encourage development patterns suited to transit investments and provide opportunities for increased transit usage.

 Leadership and governance recommendations center on increased local and regional coordination.
-Specific STAC recommendations include: a greater accountability to voters by ensuring that elected officials serve in decision making capacities for regional transit investments; encouraging continued cooperation between the MPOs; and establishing a regional staff committee from the working group that supported the work of the STAC to consult, study, and coordinate the completion of the Regional Transit Vision Planfees.
+Specific STAC recommendations include: a greater accountability to voters by ensuring that elected officials serve in decision-making capacities for regional transit investments; encouraging continued cooperation between the MPOs; and establishing a regional staff committee from the working group that supported the work of the STAC to consult, study, and coordinate the completion of the Regional Transit Vision Plan.